konsultaner/jsSimpleSlide/README.md

-jsSimpleSlide 0.0.4
+jsSimpleSlide 0.0.5
 ===================

-A very basic horizontal content slider
+A very basic but super robust horizontal content slider

 Find the full docs [here](http://jssimpleslide.konsultaner.de) Find an example in the in index.html